tgerk/graphql-middleware-typed-arguments/README.md

 ## Demo

 The example is taken directly from graphql-middleware-apollo-upload-server which was basis for this generalization.
 There are two changes from the original:  the GraphQLUpload type object is imported, but the type name "Upload" could be used as well.
 (In fact, type names are simpler way to get at a type defined in SDL.)
 The second change is providing the type (object or string) to the middleware factory function provided by this package: `processTypeArgs`.
+(The previous version's `upload` method has been preseved and implemented as a special case.)

 ```ts
 import { GraphQLServer } from 'graphql-yoga'